Top 10 Reasons to Visit Oslo

 Among the top 10 reasons to visit Oslo, the Akershus Fortress cannot be missed.
 This fortress has stood at the waterfront since the end of the 13th century and tends to be a genuine symbol of the city.
 The one who controls the fortress controls Oslo.
 To say nothing that this fortress was located on that site long before the city of Christiania (the present-day Oslo) was rebuilt near it.

 Norway is truly a paradise for skiers.
 And that’s not only thanks to a number of ski jumps and top-notch locations for skiing (observe them here), but also thanks to the world’s first ski jump and ski museum.
 Just take a metro and head to Holmenkollen.
 After you explore everything in the museum, you can climb up to the observation deck and get a spectacular view of the city.

 Oslo can be truly called the Scandinavian center of art and design, whereas the city hosts an astonishing number of international exhibitions every year.
-This reason, among other top 10 reasons to visit Oslo, can be proven simply by observing the number of art galleries and studies that opened in the Norwegian capital during the last decade.
+This reason, among other top 10 reasons to visit Oslo, can be proven simply by observing the number of art galleries that opened in the Norwegian capital during the last decade.

 Amazing architecture is another reason why you should come to this city.
 Who hasn’t heard of the Oslo Opera House or hasn’t seen the photo of Bjorvika, which is frequently displayed in many pictures of Oslo.
 Another building to pay attention to is the Statoil headquarters in Oslo.
 After all, stroll across Tjuvholmen and observe the stunning contemporary architecture.
 If you prefer classic architecture, don’t hesitate to explore the city’s historic center!

 Oslo is located next to the fjord of the same name, and a number of docks are located throughout the city.
 It’s up to you, however, whether to sit in a riverside restaurant and enjoy the views or take a boat and head to one of the neighboring islands.